KaranChawlaD/Q-Learning-Dashboard/README.md

 | `S` | Save the current Q-table to `assets/` |
 | `R` | Return to the environment editor |

 **Setup mode:** drag agent, bank, and buildings from the Design Environment panel onto the grid (building palette items stay available so you can place multiple of each type); right-click a cell to clear it; drag an on-grid piece to move it.
 Adjust Hyperparameter Lab inputs before starting training (includes a one-click reset to defaults).
+The **Start Training** button is disabled until the layout is solvable (agent can reach bank via cardinal moves).

 The dashboard auto-reconnects if the server restarts.